tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 }
 ```

 So this function accepts either a string or a number for the `value` parameter -- but to find that out we need to dig into the code.
-The "Union Type" facility in TypeScript allows us to specify the multiple options directly in the function definition, with a list of types separated by "`|`":
+The “Union Type” facility in TypeScript allows us to specify the multiple options directly in the function definition, with a list of types separated by `|`:

 ```typescript
 function setLeftPadding(elem: Element, value: string | number) {...